fusioncharts/dev_centre_docs/getting-started/vuejs/install-using-vuejs.md

 ### Installing FusionMaps (map visualizations) for your project

-In order to render maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files and include them to your HTML as shown below:
+To render maps, you need to [download](https://www.fusioncharts.com/download/maps/definition/) the map definition files and include them to your HTML as shown below:

 > If you're an existing user of FusionMaps (v3.12.2 or older), you'll need to upgrade the map definition files with the latest files.
 Read more on this [here]({% site.baseurl %}/upgrading/change-log#improvements-2 '@@open-newtab').